catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 In order of importance we recommend the following steps:

 * introduce a withCreation parameter to the Data Table that accepts Add/Assign Item and Import Items type buttons or prompts, and renders above ViewControls and Filters
-* put Filters after View Controls as the view control settings apply to the filtered data
+* put View Controls after Filters as the view control settings set the stage for how the filtered output is presented
 * display multi-actions for all data (table-actions) at the very top, even above new object creation
 * develop an inline form container (or a Context Renderer) that can display form inputs and their submit button next to each other - this should cover the current quick add functionality where Users can provide a name or other settings to start the creation with.